WsilenceY/io.js/COLLABORATOR_GUIDE.md

 code must progress ultimately to *End-of-Life*.
 Documentation-only and runtime deprecations may remain indefinitely.

-Use the `notable change` label on all pull requests that add a new deprecation or move an existing deprecation to a new deprecation level.
+Use the `notable-change` label on all pull requests that add a new deprecation or move an existing deprecation to a new deprecation level.

 ### Involving the TSC